Orlando Theft & Fraud Defense Attorneys

 At Moses and Rooth Attorneys at Law, we have handled numerous theft cases ranging from minor shoplifting at Disney World to armed robbery.
 Importantly, both Andrew Moses and Jay R. Rooth are former prosecutors who are fully familiar with the tactics and limitations used and faced by prosecutors in theft cases.

 Our office offers lawyer availability at all times, 24 hours a day, seven days a week.
 In addition, we offer payment plans, off-hour meeting availability, free consultations and even off-site client meetings when necessary.
-For a no-charge consultation with an experienced theft offense attorney, contact our Orlando or New Smyrna Beach office.
+For a no-charge consultation with an experienced theft offense attorney, contact our Orlando office.